 Two exams that begin within a 30-hour period will be considered a conflict.
 A student with an exam conflict must take one of those exams at its scheduled time and may elect (unless otherwise specified) to take the other exam during a free slot after its scheduled time.
 Having a scheduled exam on each of three consecutive calendar days is also a conflict.

-All students with an examination conflict who wish to defer an exam must complete and return an Examination Conflict form by Monday, April 1, 2013 to the Office of Student Affairs, Suite 103, Barrack Hall.
+All students with an examination conflict who wish to defer an exam must complete and return an Examination Conflict form by Monday, November 11, 2013 to the Office of Student Affairs, Suite 103, Barrack Hall.
 Examination Conflict Forms are available in Suite 103.
-After April 2nd, you will be notified by e-mail of the decision regarding your conflict.
+After November 12th, you will be notified by e-mail of the decision regarding your conflict.